 22 Source: Navy Office of Legislative Affairs email to CRS, June 15, 2012.
-The email notes that two additional countries-Ecuador and Peru-also have restrictions inconsistent with UNCLOS that would limit the exercise of high seas freedoms by foreign navies beyond 12 nautical miles from the coast, but do so solely because they claim an extension of their territorial sea beyond 12 nautical miles.
+The email notes that two additional countries-Ecuador and Peru-also have restrictions inconsistent with UNCLOS that would limit the exercise of high seas freedoms by foreign navies beyond 12 nautical miles from the coast, but do so solely because they claim an (continued...)